Cum Town: Nick Mullen

 Nick Mullen (born December 13, 1988) is a stand-up comedian, comedy writer, and podcaster.
 Much of his comedy is ironic, observational and self-deprecating, and focuses on internet culture.

 A nationally touring stand-up, Mullen earned recognition in the early 2010s; he was a two-time finalist for the Funniest Person in Austin contest (2010 and 2011), was selected as part of Montreal's Just for Laughs festival New Faces program in 2012, and was a finalist for New York's Funniest Stand-Up at the 2015 New York Comedy Festival.
 After a break, he resumed performing in 2022.

-Mullen's writing credits include Comedy Knockout on TruTV (premiered 2016), Make Me Understand with Jim Norton (2016 IFC television pilot), 2017's Problematic with Moshe Kasher (Comedy Central), and Sacha Baron Cohen's Who Is America.
+Mullen's writing credits include Comedy Knockout on TruTV (premiered 2016), Make Me Understand with Jim Norton (2016 IFC television pilot) and 2017's Problematic with Moshe Kasher (Comedy Central).

 Stavros Halkias

 Stavros Halkias (born February 11, 1989) is a stand-up comedian and podcaster.
 Active since the early 2010s, he is based in New York City and tours nationally.
-He released his debut comedy special Live At The Lodge Room in June 2022.
+He released his debut comedy special Live At The Lodge Room in June 2022, and left the podcast later that month.

 Halkias was born and raised in Baltimore, Maryland, to Greek immigrant parents.
 He began performing comedy while attending the University of Maryland, Baltimore County.
 In 2012, he was named Baltimore's New Comedian of the Year.
 He has written and performed on Adult Swim, IFC, MSG Network's People Talking Sports and Other Stuff, and Comedy Central series including Comedy Central Stand Up Featuring.
-Since 2019, he has co-hosted the basketball podcast Pod Don't Lie with Sam Morril.
+From 2019 to 2022, he co-hosted the basketball podcast Pod Don't Lie with Sam Morril.

 Adam Friedland

 Adam Friedland (born April 10, 1987) is a stand-up comedian, sketch comedian, and podcaster.

 Born to South African Lithuanian-Jewish immigrant parents, he primarily grew up in Las Vegas.
 Friedland got his start in the Washington, D.C. comedy scene by running and hosting comedy shows at the DIY venue Subterranean A; he gained local notability in the local comedy scene for his "alternative" performance piece-oriented comedy.
 He performed at the Bentzen Ball in 2013 and 2014 and was named to the annual "Best of D.C." list by the Washington City Paper.
 He moved to New York City in 2014.
-Outside of Cum Town, he is best known as the host of the live alternative comedy show Funny Moms; the show began in Washington in 2012 with co-host Sara Starmour and moved to Brooklyn in 2015.
+Outside of Cum Town, he is best known as the host of the live alternative comedy show Funny Moms; the show began in Washington in 2012 with co-host Sara Armour and moved to Brooklyn in 2015.